FAQS

 Where does it take place?

-Highland Park is located ~two miles east of downtown Chattanooga, and bounded by Willow and Holtzclaw on the east and west, and McCallie and Main on the north and south.
+Highland Park is located ~2 miles east of downtown Chattanooga, bounded by Willow and Holtzclaw on the east and west, and McCallie and Main on the north and south.

 Who should come?

 Everyone!
 Highland Park Porchfest is family-friendly and open to all, with all kinds of music to suit all kinds of tastes.
-In 2024 year, we hosted for the first time a kids open mic hosted by Alva Leigh and a kid-friendly set performed by Alex Volz.
-Expect that to return as well as more family-friendly pop-ups.
+In 2024, we had two firsts: a kids open mic and a kid-friendly set.
+It was a blast.
+Expect that to return as well as more family-friendly pop-ups and a vibrant vendor market.

 Do I need a ticket?